timotejroiko/tiny-discord/docs/InternalSharder.md

 ### .connect()

 Spawn all shards and begin connecting.
 If `session_id` and `sequence` are defined in [InternalSharderOptions](#InternalSharderOptions).shardOptions, a resume will be attempted, otherwise a new identify will be queued.
-This method does not wait for the shards to connect.
+Resolves once all shards establish a websocket connection.

-**returns:** void
+**returns:** Promise\<void\>

 ```js
 sharder.connect()